prat-man/unique4j/README.md

                                false) // second parameter is for AUTO_EXIT (false turns it off) {
         ...
-        // Note: beforeExit() method even if declared is never invoked if AUTO_EXIT is turned off }
+        // Note: beforeExit() method, even if overridden, is never invoked if AUTO_EXIT is turned off }

 Try to obtain a lock using the <code>Unique</code> object